Lead-Educate-Assist-Promote (LEAP) Grants

 - Projects that target a specific industry sector, group of businesses, or supply chain

 - Projects that focus on circular economy and sustainability principles such as waste avoidance and reduction; materials or resource efficiency; net zero emissions; circular supply chains; design for reuse, repair, or remanufacture; extended producer responsibility / product stewardship

 - Feasibility studies or pilot projects seeking circular economy or net zero emissions outcomes for a network/group of businesses

-- Development, testing and refinement of guidelines or strategies
+- Development, testing and refinement of guidelines, strategies, tools or similar resources

 - Assessing a group of selected businesses, providing tailored advice; summarising and sharing results to encourage industry-wide change

 - Research to identify commercially viable solutions to address specific issues experienced by a group of businesses or industry sector

 - Educational and promotional materials and activities such as fact sheets, case studies, peer-to-peer learning events, workshops, development of awards and other recognition programs